 - Career Paths for Linguists (MLC’s original Co-Directors Deborah Schiffrin and Anna Marie Trester)

 - Why Major in Linguistics?
-(Linguistics Society of America)
+(Linguistic Society of America)

 Advice and Suggestions

-- Versatile PhD Forums for graduate-degree holders (in all disciplines) looking for non-academic careers.
+- Versatile PhD hosts discussion forums for graduate-degree holders (in all disciplines) looking for non-academic careers.

-- Beyond Academe: The site includes useful information including tips on transforming a CV into a resume, beginning and conducting a job search, as well a whole host of other information.
+- Beyond Academe: includes useful information including tips on transforming a CV into a resume, beginning and conducting a job search, as well a whole host of other information.

 - O*Net: detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, researchers, and more!